 - Living With Sensory Disabilities

 How Self Directed Support can help you achieve changes in your life by giving you more choice and control over your care.

-From small pieces of equipment to major adaptations, there are lots of ways in which you can continue to keep your independence.
+From pieces of equipment to major adaptations, there are lots of ways in which you can continue to keep your independence.

 - Occupational Therapy - how the Occupational Therapy Service can support you

 You may not recognise yourself as a 'carer' but if you provide practical and emotional support for someone on an ongoing basis in order to help them live independently, that's exactly what you are.

 If you are having difficulties in managing to live in your own home, then find out more about some of the support options available.

 If you find it difficult to get around, there are a number of travel options and services that can make life easier for you.

 A Moray Council service to provide employment and training support for people who have learning, physical or sensory disabilities or who have or are recovering from mental health difficulties.
 Whether you are looking for work, need support in work, or want to find out about work schemes and programmes, there is advice and help available.